 Flaking is endemic in residential trades.
 The homeowner has been burned before.
 A tech who scheduled and didn't show.
 A window of "8 AM to noon" that turned into 3 PM.
 They want a signal that you're real, organized, and accountable.

-2. Will you price-gouge me?
+2. Will you overcharge me?

 Garage door repair has a documented history of pricing abuse - spring replacements that should cost $150 quoted at $600, unnecessary full replacements pushed when a cable repair would have done it.
 The homeowner knows this from friends, from NextDoor, from Google reviews.
 They're on guard.

-3. Do you know what you're doing?
+3. Do you know what you are doing?

 A tech who asks intelligent clarifying questions - is it a torsion or extension spring, how old is the opener, does it grind or just not move - reads as more competent than one who just says "I'll take a look when I get there."